Last Updated on September 3, 2022

 Mu Ko Ang Thong National Park

-You can rent a bungalow or a tent at the Park Head Quarter on Ko Wua Ta Lap, there you’ll also find basic facilities and a restaurant.
+You can rent a bungalow or a tent at the park’s headquarter on Ko Wua Ta Lap, there you’ll also find basic facilities and a restaurant.

 Khao Sok National Park

 You can get to the park HQ by public transportation from the nearby towns or join a tour.
-A guide is mandatory for longer trails.
+A guide is mandatory for most trails.